RyanTAdams.com

 Enabling And Troubleshooting DMA Mode in Windows

-January 6th, 2009 · Comments Off
+January 6th, 2009 · Comments Off on Enabling And Troubleshooting DMA Mode in Windows

 DMA (Direct Memory Access) mode is a high performance mode for transferring data to an from hard drives, optical drives, and other devices attached to an ATA controller.
 DMA mode allows a computer processor to transfer large pieces of data with very little software overhead, which reduces CPU usage.
 The alternative transfer mode is called PIO, which is slower and requires more CPU usage.
 Your hard drives should be operating in DMA mode automatically.
 However, often times CD/DVD-Rom and burner drives default to PIO mode.
 If you notice an extreme slow down when reading or burning optical disks, or if you get buffer under-run errors frequently when burning CD/DVDs, your drive is probably operating in PIO mode.
 Here is how to change it, and what to do if you encounter it: